 This will include a forecast of the costs this solution will need.
 Costs also include the resources and manpower used.
 Explain the practicality and feasibility of this solution.

-Analyze the risks of choosing this solution, explain them in detail.
+Analyse the risks of choosing this solution, and explain them in detail.
 Also, forecast the return on the investment you receive through this solution.

 3. Recommend a Preferred Solution